 There’s a reason you chose to build your new house instead of buying an existing one—so you can customize it exactly the way you want it.

 Therefore it’s important to choose the right architect that can meet your specific design and budget requirements.
 Finding the perfect architect can be the difference between getting precisely what you want in your home, or getting something different.
 They'll write the prescription for the appearance, functionality, and financial costs of your project.
 An architect is a professional licensed by the state to design buildings and advise on their construction.
-These suggestions can help you find the best architect for you, your family, and your brand new home.
+After you buy land near you, these suggestions can help you find the best architect for you, your family, and your brand new home.

 Word of mouth is one of the most powerful marketing tools for many professionals.
 Architects receive a great deal of their business from doing a good job for someone, and them telling others about it.
 An effective way to find the proper architect is to talk to people in your community.
 Ask family, friends, and coworkers who they would recommend.